What Is DEET And How Does It Repel Bugs

 • Wash hands after application.

 N,N-diethyl-meta-toluamide is a man-made chemical substance that is used as an active ingredient in many insect repellents.
-It is considered safe to use when strictly used as instructed.
+The World Health Organization recommends it for protection against tropical diseases such as malaria, zika, yellow fever or dengue fever.
+It is safe to use and can be directly applied to the skin.
+It effectively repels pests such as mosquitoes and ticks, but it does not kill them.
+It irritates the olfactory organ of bloodsucking insects and makes the wearer invisible to the insect.
 It is safe for children and pregnant women, though precautions should be followed.

 Sources and more to read: